Garfield Memorial Tablet in the Baltimore & Potomac R. R. Depot

 by W. T. Mathews

-Leslie's “special artists” depicted Garfield lying on the floor.
+Leslie's “special artists” depicted Garfield fallen to the floor.

 The Attack on the President's Life